telerik/winforms-docs/dock/object-model/customizing-tabstrip-items.md

 The tab items of the __DocumentWindows__ in __RadDock__ have a predefined shape applied (*TabVsShape*).
 The following example will demonstrate how the default layout can be modified so the tabs are displayed in a multi row layout and how a custom shape can be applied to the tab items.
 For the purpose we have to subscribe to the static __TabStripItemCreating__ event (where we will change the __Shape__ property) and access the __DocumentTabStrip__ in order to set the desired __StripViewItemFitMode__.

->note Since the __TabStripItemCreating__ event is static the event subscription have to be defined before the call to the InitializeComponent method.
+>tip Since the __TabStripItemCreating__ event is static the event subscription have to be defined before the call to the InitializeComponent method.
 >

 {{source=..\SamplesCS\Dock\CustomizingTabStripItemsForm.cs region=MultiLineRowLayoutInit}}